What Qualifies as an Independent Clinical Placement?

 OCP will e-mail supervisors a handbook setting forth the requirements for defining work expectations and goals, conducting regular meetings with students, and evaluating performance.

-Selecting Your Faculty Sponsor & Paper Topic
+Secure Faculty Sponsor & Decide on Paper Topic

-FACULTY SPONSORS MUST:
+FACULTY SPONSOR MUST:

-- Have no personal or professional conflicts in taking on the role of Sponsor;
+- Have no personal or professional conflicts in taking on the role of sponsor;